xtremekforever/swift-armhf/README.md

-# Swift Runtime for Linux Armv7
+# Swift Runtime for Linux ARMHF

-Since Linux armv7 is not officially supported by the Swift project ([swiftlang](https://github.com/swiftlang)), this is an effort to maintain builds of the runtime that can be used for cross-compilation to armv7.
+Since Linux armhf (armv6 and armv7) is not officially supported by the Swift project ([swiftlang](https://github.com/swiftlang)), this is an effort to maintain builds of the runtime that can be used for cross-compilation to these architectures.

 Some main goals:

-- Build major versions of Swift (since 5.10) and provide build artifacts for various distributions that support armv7 (Ubuntu, Debian).
+- Build major versions of Swift since 5.10 and provide build artifacts for various distributions that support armv7 (Ubuntu, Debian, Raspberry Pi OS).
+- Build major versions of Swift since 6.0 and provide build artifacts for Raspberry Pi OS for armv6.
-- Provide SDKs that can be downloaded and used to cross-compile user applications and libraries to armv7.
+- Provide SDKs that can be downloaded and used to cross-compile user applications and libraries to armv6 and armv7.
 - Maintain a CI that can build snapshots/nightly versions of Swift to find and fix issues.

-NOTE: Building for armv6 is also now supported, although it is limited to working with the `raspios` distribution since that is the only version of Debian that supports the ARMv6 architecture.
-However, this makes this project also compatible with older Raspberry Pi models such as the RPI 1, Zero, and so on.

 ## Compilation

-There are various options for compiling Swift for armv7 with these scripts.
+There are various options for compiling Swift for armhf with these scripts.

 ### Build Swift runtime cross compiled from Linux